 - 24.1.
-The RVC encourages students to disclose at the earliest opportunity if they have any disabilities, learning differences or personal circumstances that may require the RVC to make reasonable adjustments to misconduct processes so that the RVC has sufficient time to consider these requests and implement any agreed adjustments. - 24.2.
-These may include providing information in different formats, providing additional breaks during meetings, or conducting meetings via videoconferencing (for example where students are working/carers and unable to travel).
+The SRC encourages students to disclose at the earliest opportunity if they have any disabilities, learning differences or personal circumstances that may require reasonable adjustments to misconduct processes so that the RVC has sufficient time to consider these requests and implement any agreed adjustments.
+Request can be submitted in writing to studentconduct@rvc.ac.uk. - 24.2 These may include providing information in different formats, providing additional breaks during meetings, or conducting meetings via videoconferencing (for example where students are working/carers and unable to travel). - 24.3 At the RVC's discretion, by way of making reasonable adjustments, the student may also be entitled to bring a health professional, support worker or disability advisor. - 24.4 Other reasonable adjustments such as allowing the postponement of a hearing based on medical reasons (refer to section 22).